Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Hiking Boot Components: Uppers, Midsoles, and Outsoles

 Hiking boots — and hiking shoes — are composed of three main components: the upper, midsole, and outsole.
-The design of each element helps dictate how durable, breathable, and water-resistant the boot is going to be.
+The design of each element helps determine how durable, breathable, and water-resistant the boot will be.

 Salomon Quest 4 GORE-TEX Hiking Boots